CodeXTF2/WebcamBOF/README.md

 # WebcamBOF

 Webcam capture capability for Cobalt Strike, implemented as a Beacon Object File (BOF)
-Supports downloading of webcam images in memory over Beacon as a file or a screenshot

 ## Self Compilation
 1. git clone the repo